-Due to the change in the methodology for calculating provisions as of August 1, 2017, in December 2017, through SBS Resolution N° 4907-2017 the SBS authorized the Fund to record the deficit of provisions for uncollectibility of accounts receivable (Trust Agreement - COFIDE) for thousands of S/ 71,027 reducing the balance maintained in legal reserve.
+Due to the change in the methodology for calculating provisions as of August 1, 2017, in December 2017, through SBS Resolution N $^{\circ}$ 4907-2017 the SBS authorized the Fund to record the deficit of provisions for uncollectibility of accounts receivable (Trust Agreement - COFIDE) for thousands of S/ 71,027 reducing the balance maintained in legal reserve.
+As of 2018, the Fund has been replenishing the Reserve through the constitution of 10% of the profits.
+As of the 2020 profits, the Fund is replenishing the Reserve through the constitution of 10% of the profits.